JawaraGordon/arthub-frontend/README.md

 A React app that uses a Ruby backend to search for artists, art projects and memberships with an API.

 Use the navigation bar to display different components of the app.
-Choices include:

 ## Challenges